 If you have expertise in areas relating to Nutritional Psychology and would like to take part in contributing to the field’s growth, please see our current list of Volunteer Positions.
 After you have viewed available positions and understood their requirements, please complete and submit the volunteer application along with your CV and send it to email@example.com.

-Please be informed that all CNP Contributors must have completed NP 110 as a pre-requisite to serve in a Contributor Position.
-This helps provide a common language among team members.
-Positions are considered on a competitive basis, and you will receive a response within two weeks of application submission for the Contributor Program.
+Please be informed that applicants who have completed NP 110: Introduction to Nutritional Psychology Methods are preferred.
+This ensures a foundation of knowledge essential to work on CNP projects, as well as a common language among team members.
+Positions are considered on a competitive basis.
+Submissions are reviewed and applicants receive a response within two weeks of the application submission date.

 Thank you for your interest in becoming a CNP Contributor!